 - Match: Find duplicates.

-– Including the Table Comparison transform in the data flow.
+- Including the Table, Comparison transforms into the data flow.

 - Designing the data flow to completely replace the target table during each execution.